Amy Hendrickson

 Manning Publishers

-for Scientific Associations:
+Journal Styles for Scientific Associations:

-National Academy of Sciences
+Proceedings of the National Academy of Sciences

 American Geophysical Union